ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 ### Exercise

+**TODO**
-* As you complete the [Set up the bridge](#setupthebridge) section of the experiment, save the output of `ifconfig` on each host and on the bridge, and also save the output of the `brctl showmacs br0` command when the bridge has seen the MAC addresses of all four hosts.
+* As you complete the [Set up the bridge](#setupthebridge) section of the experiment, save the output of `ip addr` on each host and on the bridge, and also save the output of the `brctl showmacs br0` command when the bridge has seen the MAC addresses of all four hosts.

-  Annotate these to draw a box or a circle around the MAC addresses on the experiment interfaces in the `ifconfig` output, and to write the name of the host (or bridge) that the MAC address belongs to next to each line of the `brctl` output.
+  Annotate these to draw a box or a circle around the MAC addresses on the experiment interfaces in the `ip addr` output, and to write the name of the host (or bridge) that the MAC address belongs to next to each line of the `brctl` output.

     Then, use this information to fill in a table showing the bridge configuration.
 For each bridge port (1, 2, 3, 4), indicate:

-    * which interface on the bridge - `eth1`, `eth2`, `eth3`, `eth4` - is on that port, and the MAC address of that interface.
+    * which interface on the bridge - `EXPIFACE1`, `EXPIFACE2`, `EXPIFACE3`, `EXPIFACE4` - is on that port, and the MAC address of that interface.
-   * which host (node-1, node-2, node-3, or node-4) is on that port, and its MAC address
+   * which host (romeo, juliet, hamlet, or ophelia) is on that port, and its MAC address
 <table id="table-1" class="table table-striped table-bordered col-2" data-columns="2"><thead>
 <thead>
 <tr>